fbpx

 The Newbury Pink House Today

-Today the pink house sits long abandoned and is owned by the Parker River National Wildlife Refuge.
+Today, the pink house is long abandoned since the early 2000’s and is now owned by the Parker River National Wildlife Refuge.

 It has been slated for demolition to make for other uses of the 9.2 acre parcel by the National Park Service.
 But with much local displeasure, the demolition has been delayed.